Ling Kang: Formula Renault 2.0 Alps

 In 2014, Ling signed for the Koiranen GP team to race in the 2014 Formula Renault 2.0 Alps championship, but left mid-season after scoring no points.

 GP3 Series

 Ling joined the Trident team in the GP3 Series for the final round of the season in the 2014 in Abu Dhabi.
 He replaced Luca Ghiotto in car number 23, and became the eleventh driver to race for the team that season.

 FIA European Formula 3 Championship

 In 2015, Ling will graduate to the FIA European Formula 3 Championship, joining Mücke Motorsport.

 Euroformula Open Championship

-After been dropped halfway through the 2015 FIA Formula 3 European Championship for poor results, his seat was taken by Félix Serrallés.
+After being dropped halfway through the 2015 FIA Formula 3 European Championship for poor results, his seat was taken by Félix Serrallés.

 Making guest appearances, Ling joined DAV Racing for the final two rounds of the Euroformula Open championship at Monza and the Circuit de Barcelona-Catalunya, achieving a best result of twelfth position.
 As a guest driver Ling was unable to score points.